datalad-handbook/book/docs/glossary.rst

       other branch in your dataset, and contains different types of log files.
       Its contents are used for git-annex's internal tracking of the dataset and its annexed contents.
-      The branch is managed by :term:`git-annex`, and you should not temper with it unless you absolutely know what you are doing.
+      The branch is managed by :term:`git-annex`, and you should not tamper with it unless you absolutely know what you are doing.

    Git config file